 To disable your updates through the settings, do this:

-Now, you can choose a date from the dropdown that you’d like to pause automatic updates to.
+4. Then, you can choose a date from the dropdown that you’d like to pause automatic updates to.
 Note, as of this edit, Windows only allows you to pause updates for about 6 weeks.

 As stated above, this is not a permanent solution but it’s great to know if you only need to pause your updates for a while.
 Pausing your updates means there is no worry that your PC will go severely out of date as the automatic updates will eventually turn back on by themselves.

-How to stop Windows 10 downloading: Via the Registry
+How to Stop Windows 10 from Downloading Via the Registry

 The initial instructions largely depend on which version of Windows you’re using, but the method is essentially the same.
 To stop automatic updates using the Registry, follow these steps: